chenling65/university-website-design/README.md

 •	Interactive Features: Dynamic content such as event calendars, news updates, and more.
  ![shuenning github io_University%20of%20Trinity_newsevents html](https://github.com/user-attachments/assets/4dc0e753-6810-4513-84b8-16b79926adf0)

 The website has been designed with user experience (UX) principles in mind, ensuring ease of navigation and accessibility across all devices.

 ## Technologies Used
 •	HTML5: For the structure of the web pages.

 •	CSS3: For styling and layout.

 •	JavaScript: For interactive elements and dynamic content.
-  •	GitHub Pages: Used for hosting the website.